- Sheriff's Office

 Officer Schlapia promoted to a Senior Public Safety Service Officer for the City of Shasta Lake in 2008 and supervises two Cadets and the Citizen Volunteer Patrol group, within the city.
 She currently holds a collateral assignment within the Sheriff's Office Search and Rescue program.

-She was awarded the Sheriff's Office Public Safety Service Officer of the Year in 2009 and 2014 and the Shasta Damboree Officer of the Year in 2012.
+She was awarded the Sheriff's Office Public Safety Service Officer of the Year in 2009 and 2014 and the Shasta Damboree Officer of the Year in 2012 and 2020.
 She also received a Shasta County AVOID the 6 award, in 2012, for her participation in the organization of the DUI/Driver's License Checkpoints in the City of Shasta Lake.

 Her classification was re-evaluated and changed to the title of Community Service Officer in 2016.
 Officer Schlapia still supervises two Cadets and the Citizen Volunteer Patrol group, within the city.
-She is now able to help the Deputies with calls for service and id work while keeping the front station open to the public.
+Under the new classification, she is able to help the Deputies with calls for service and has had additional training to perform id work, while keeping the front station open to the public.